MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ## Create an AKS cluster

 Use the [az aks create](/cli/azure/aks#az-aks-create) command to create an AKS cluster.
 The following example creates a cluster named *myAKSCluster* with one node.
-This command will take several minutes to complete.
+This command takes several minutes to complete.

 ### [Bash](#tab/in-bash)